seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 Which fate and metaphysical aid doth seem
 To have thee crown'd withal. /

-*Enter FIRST WITCH dressed as a Messenger*
+*Enter First Witch dressed as a Messenger*

 / What is your tidings?